American University of Antigua: Admissions

 AUA requires a minimum of 90 credits of college courses.
 Although MCAT scores are required for US citizens and permanent residents, they are not considered in AUA's admissions decisions; opting for a holistic approach to evaluating students instead.

 Rankings and Reputation

 The American University of Antigua was ranked in the top tier of medical schools in the Caribbean by the World Scholarship Forum in 2020, and by Money Inc. in 2019.

 Curriculum

 AUA follows an organ system-based block curriculum in small group settings, modeled after recent medical learning developments in US medical schools.
 The organ-based curriculum allows students to better understand the anatomy and histology of each organ and system, and how they function together as opposed to isolated subjects.

 Degrees

-AUA awards a Doctor of Medicine recognized with eligibility to practice in all 50 States in the U.S., Canada, the United Kingdom, India, and other nations worldwide.
+AUA awards a Doctor of Medicine recognized with eligibility to practice in all 50 States in the U.S., Canada, and the United Kingdom.